Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Application to PM 2.5 mapping in Northern California

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}

-To gain further insight into the spatio-temporal dependencies between PM$_{2.5}$ and AOD, Figure~\ref{fig:surfest} illustrates the estimated surface $ \hat{\omega}(h,l) = \hat{\beta}_1 \, \kappa_1(h; \hat{\xi}_1(\mathbf{s}, t)) \, \kappa_2(l; \hat{\xi}_2(\mathbf{s}, t)), $ for the two best-performing models: the functional mean ST-Exp model (Figure~\ref{fig:func10s}) and the full ST-Exp model (Figures~\ref{fig:full10f0} and~\ref{fig:full10f1}), both with $r=10$.
+To gain further insight into the spatio-temporal dependencies between PM$_{2.5}$ and AOD, Figure~\ref{fig:surfest} illustrates the estimated surface $ \hat{\omega}(h,l) = \hat{\beta}_1 \, \kappa_1(h; \hat{\xi}_1(\mathbf{s}, t)) \, \kappa_2(l; \hat{\xi}_2(\mathbf{s}, t)), $ for the three best-performing models: the functional mean model (Figure~\ref{fig:func20s}), the varying coefficient model (Figures~\ref{fig:vc20f0} and~\ref{fig:vc20f1}), both with $r=20$, and the full model (Figures~\ref{fig:full10f0} and~\ref{fig:full10f1}) with $r=10$.
 We used the posterior medians of the MCMC samples to construct the surface $\widehat{\omega}(h, l)$.
-Figure~\ref{fig:full10f0} shows the estimated effect of AOD on PM$_{2.5}$ when no smoke plume was present ($I(\mathbf{s},t)=0$), whereas Figure~\ref{fig:full10f1} shows the effect under plume conditions ($I(\mathbf{s},t)=1$).
-The results indicate that incorporating wildfire smoke information alters the spatio-temporal weighting: in the functional mean model, the AOD effect was distributed more evenly across the buffer region, while in the full model, both for $I(\mathbf{s},t)=0$ and $I(\mathbf{s},t)=1$, the effect decayed more rapidly over space and time but attained larger magnitudes in the immediate neighbourhood of an observation.
-Taken together, these results suggest that fire events amplify the local influence of AOD on PM$_{2.5}$, underscoring the importance of accounting for such events when constructing accurate exposure maps.
+Figures~\ref{fig:vc20f0} and ~\ref{fig:full10f0} show the estimated effect of AOD on PM$_{2.5}$ when no smoke plume was present ($I(\mathbf{s},t)=0$), whereas Figure~\ref{fig:vc20f1} and ~\ref{fig:full10f1} show the effect under plume conditions ($I(\mathbf{s},t)=1$).
+The results indicate that incorporating wildfire smoke information alters the spatio-temporal weighting.
+The varying coefficient model is able to isolate the effect of AOD under different plume conditions.
+In the presence of fire plumes, the model estimates higher levels of PM$_{2.5}$ with $\hat \gamma \in [0.461, 0.587]$ on average while the effect of the kernel-averaged AOD being smaller and more localised in its immediate neighbourhood.
+The full model captures this differently, the magnitude of the effect of the weighted AOD on PM$_{2.5}$ is higher in the presence of smoke plumes.
+These results suggest that fire events amplify the local influence of AOD on PM$_{2.5}$, underscoring the importance of accounting for such events when constructing accurate exposure maps.